alexander-sysuiev/allstarsit_test_task/README.md

 ## Overview

-This project is a small full-stack battlefield simulation built for a take-home exercise.
+This project is a small full-stack battlefield simulation built as a take-home exercise.

-- `server`: Node.js + TypeScript service that owns the simulation, computes KPI snapshots, and streams tick deltas over SSE
+- `server`: Node.js + TypeScript simulation service with snapshot and SSE endpoints
-- `client`: React + TypeScript dashboard that renders 20,000 units, KPI cards, an event feed, a searchable virtualized unit list, and a browser-side performance panel
+- `client`: React + TypeScript dashboard that renders 20,000 units, KPI cards, a tactical map, a virtualized units panel, an event feed, and a lightweight browser performance panel

-The main design goal is to handle a large live unit set with simple, explainable architecture.
+The main goal is to handle a large live dataset with architecture that is easy to explain in a review call.

 ## Setup